DrewOma/dragondada/README.md

 The LCIMU application is configured to implement the capture of inertial motion data from the LCIMU system.

-It captures Time, Linear and Angular Acceleration, Quaternion variables and Pitch,Yaw, Roll, Phi, Theta,Psi angles It will display the data in real time.
+It captures Time, Linear and Angular Acceleration, Quaternion variables and Pitch,Yaw, Roll, Phi, Theta,Psi angles

+and will display the some data in real time.

 The DataCaptured Folder contains data that has been captured during multiple actvities and stored in a csv file